 After the shaft has been completed through the Gallup Sandstone, three of the Gallup wells will be deepened to a depth of approximately 1,860 feet and screened in the Dakota Sandstone.
 The fourth Gallup well will be retained and will be pumped at a rate of approximately 20 gpm for the life of the mine to prevent over-pressurization of the shaft and also used for domestic water supply.
 The three deepened wells will be pumped for approximately three months prior to the shaft reaching the top of the Dakota Sandstone at a rate of up to 250 gpm, i.e., 83 gpm each, in order to temporarily dewater/depressurize the formation in the area of the shaft prior to construction of the shaft through the Dakota.
 The wells will be pumped for an additional four months while the shaft is constructed through the Dakota.
-After the shaft has been completed through the Dakota, pumping will cease from the wells.
-They will be used, thereafter, to monitor water levels in the Dakota Sandstone.
+After the shaft has been completed through the Dakota Sandstone.